-This week, we’d like to close our series by addressing the pivotal role our educators can play in reducing student anxiety.
+This week, we’d like to close our series by addressing the pivotal role our educators can play in reducing student anxiety, and how they can direct whether or not a student needs anxiety disorder help.
 Of course, we know that schools and universities are, by definition, bastions of anxiety!
 After all, students are measured every which way from Sunday and are surrounded by a contagion of similarly anxious peers!
 That said, there are any number of strategies school leaders can employ that would return student anxiety to more normal, healthy levels.

 Here are our top five recommendations: